gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

         </Fragment>
     }
     ```
-   This is our actual date range selector, a.k.a the `ReportFilters` component, that React will render into the DOM whenever our main component, `SalesByCountryReport`, is initialized or updated.
+   This is our actual date range selector, a.k.a. the `ReportFilters` component, that React will render into the DOM whenever our main component, `SalesByCountryReport`, is initialized or updated.
 It takes quite a few props: some passed through directly from the main component, some coming from the main component's state (we'll get to this next).
 If you're wondering what the `Fragment` component is, it's just a way to [group multiple elements](https://reactjs.org/docs/fragments.html) returned by the `render()` method.
 Finally, the reason why we've extracted `ReportFilters` to a variable is that we'll later need to return this component both for the final UI and for placeholder UI while data is loading.

 2. Replace the existing `constructor()` method of the `SalesByCountryReport` class with the following:
     ```javascript